 How to Reheat: To reheat it simply add your desired portion to a small saucepot and heat over low heat until hot.
 You can also simply add your desired portion to the microwave-safe bowl and heat for 2:30 stirring after 1:15.

 How to Store: This will hold well in the refrigerator covered up for up to 4 days.
-It will also freeze well covered for up to 3 months.
+I love that it also freeze well covered for up to 3 months.
 Simply pull it out as you need it and reheat following the directions above.

 - Classic French Onion Soup